AlexandraAlter/Harmonii/README.md

-# RoleBot
+# Harmonii
-A role-assigning, message-deleting Discord bot.
+A general-purpose Discord bot.